The Medical Stores Department

 Unfortunately, data on the actual procurement and delivery of medicines and medical supplies down the supply chain in Tanzania are unreliable and difficult to collect.
 In addition, Tanzania must comply with multiple reporting requirements by donors (as shown in figure illustrating Financing and Supply Routes in Tanzania).
 The result has been frequent public disputes in Tanzania and among members of the international donor community about whether donated funds and medical supplies reach the intended communities.
 In June 2010, the Global Fund released a report saying that MSD lacked transparency and accountability.
 In addition, in July 2011, the MSD was publicly attacked by the local newspapers and the general assembly for corruption.

 Although private facilities and vertical programs that focus on single diseases, such as TB and HIV/AIDS can often purchase supplies from other sources, shortages at MSD cause nationwide stock outs in government primary health facilities and in the public medical supply chain.
-The average national fill rate for orders from primary health facilities is only 60-65%, meaning that 35-40% of orders are not filled, leading to stock outs.
-Reasons for the stock outs are numerous and involve organizations and actors outside of MSD, including the following:
+The average national fill rate for orders from primary health facilities is only 60-65%; this means that 35-40% of orders are not filled, leading to stock outs.
+Stock outs often involve organizations and actors outside of MSD.
+Reasons for the stock outs are numerous, including:

 - Inadequate budget allocations to health facilities